vickschap/expenses-chart-component-main/README.md

 ### Useful resources

-- [Markdownguide.org](https://www.markdownguide.org) - This helped me for wrinting this markdown.
+- [Markdownguide.org](https://www.markdownguide.org) - This helped me for writing this markdown.
 - [W3Schools](https://www.w3schools.com) - A go-to-site for all our basic coding lessons and useful tips.

 ## Author